Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 Learn how to customize the access request and credentials request screen in Marketplace using [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) framework.

-## Highlights
+## Use cases

-When consumer wants to access a resource, or create credential, the definition of the access or credentials might require extra parameters.
-In other word, provider might want to ask extra information from his consumer to be able to provision correctly his request.
-The provider might also want to send back extra information to his consumer (credential information, public keys....).
+* A provider may want to ask extra information from his consumer to be able to correctly provision his request.
+For example, when a consumer wants to access a resource or create credentials, the definition of the access or credentials may require extra parameters.
+* A provider may want to send back extra information to the consumer.
+For example, credential information or public keys, etc.

-In both case, you will need to implement a schema definition based on **react-jsonchema-form**.
-This schema will be used to convoy the information from the consumer to the provider (`schema`) and from provider to consumer (`provision`).
+In both cases, a schema definition based on **react-jsonchema-form** must be implemented.
+This schema is used to convey the information from the consumer to the provider (`schema`) and from provider to consumer (`provision`).

-By default when using Discovery Agents, those extra information are integrated when the agent discover APIS based on the security type of the API (APIKey / OAuth - internal / OAuth - external).
+By default when using Discovery Agents, the extra information is integrated when the agent discovers APIs based on the security type of the API (APIKey / OAuth - internal / OAuth - external).

-But, it is also possible to manage manually what you want to ask/send to your consumer.
+{{< alert title="Note" color="primary" >}}It is also possible to manually manage what you want to ask/send to your consumer.{{< /alert >}}

 ### Available components

-A various number of simple components are available to use: string text, date, number, arrays, dropdown, file selector and more.
+Various simple components are available to use: string text, date, number, arrays, dropdown, file selector and more.
 It is also possible to define your own object by combining multiple simple components.

 In addition, there are two special parameters `x-axway-order` and `x-axway-encrypted` that extend this framework:

-* **x-axway-order** - enables to select in which order the selected fields will be presented in the UI
+* **x-axway-order** - use to determine the order in which the selected fields will be presented in the UI
-* **x-axway-encrypted** - tell the system that the field should be encrypted for security purpose
+* **x-axway-encrypted** - use to tell the system that the field must be encrypted for security purpose

 Each item is described using json format.
-Below is a non exhaustive list:
+Below is a non-exhaustive list:

 * type: string, integer, number, boolean
 * format: date-time, date, time
-* title: the title used to display the component in UI
+* title: the title used to display the component in the UI
-* description (optional): Text that will appear below the title to help user understand the field component
+* description (optional): text that will appear below the title to help the user understand the field component
 * default (optional): the default value
-* enum: list of text to displays
+* enum: list of text to display
 * minimum / maximum: value range for integer field
 * minLength / maxLength: value length for string
 * arrays: defining an array of items